Anisha-kk/American-Sign-Language-Classifier/README.md

 ## Future Scope
 A lot of improvements can be done to this project.
 Some of them are as follows:<br>
 1. Perform identification from videos - this will enable inclusion of letters J and Z as well.
 Also, it can be used to decode words instead of letters which enables proper communication <br>
-2. Real time ASL recognition: Create a text to speech translator to convert the letters or words to speech so as to improve communication.
+2. Real time ASL recognition: Create a text to speech translator that captures the sign language video convert the letters or words to speech in real time so as to improve communication.